RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 We will set up a model for rubredoxin based on the `2DSX PDB file <https://www.rcsb.org/structure/2DSX>`_, a 0.68 Å X-ray structure.
 First we download the PDB-file and save it as 2dsx.pdb in our working directory.
-If we inspect the file in a text editor we see at lot of crystallographic header information band beginning at line 275 we get the list of atom coordinates.
+If we inspect the file in a text editor we see at lot of crystallographic header information and beginning at line 275 we get the list of atom coordinates.
-Note that typically only the lines beginning with ATOM or HETATM are processed by ASH or OpenMM and header information can be safely deleted.
+Note that typically only the lines beginning with ATOM or HETATM are parsed by ASH or OpenMM and header information can be safely deleted.
-The ANISOU line for each atom give anisotropic temperature factors, typically not of relevance either.
+The ANISOU line for each atom give anisotropic temperature factors, which will not be parsed either.

 .. code-block:: text